-Resmetirom was safe and well-tolerated at both the 80 mg and 100 mg doses.
-The frequency of serious adverse events (SAEs) was similar across treatment arms: 11.8%, 12.7% and 12.1% for the 80 mg, 100 mg, and placebo groups, respectively.
-The rate of study discontinuation for adverse events was low: 2.8%, 7.7% and 3.7% for the 80 mg, 100 mg and placebo groups, respectively.
+The frequency of serious adverse events (SAEs) was similar across treatment arms in the MAESTRO-NASH trial: 11%, 13% and 12% for the 80 mg, 100 mg, and placebo groups, respectively.
+The rate of study discontinuation for adverse events over the entire treatment period was low: 2.8%, 7.7% and 3.4% for the 80 mg, 100 mg and placebo groups, respectively.
 SAEs occurred at expected rates based on the patient population.

-Consistent with previous Phase 2 and Phase 3 data, the most common adverse events reported with greater frequency in the resmetirom groups versus placebo were an excess of generally mild and transient diarrhea at the beginning of therapy, in 28%, 34%, 16% in the 80 mg, 100 mg and placebo groups, respectively, and generally mild nausea that occurred at rates of 22%, 19% and 13% in the 80 mg, 100 mg and placebo arms, respectively.
+Consistent with previous Phase 2 and Phase 3 data, the most common adverse events reported with greater frequency in the resmetirom groups versus placebo were an excess of generally mild and transient diarrhea at the beginning of therapy, in 27%, 33%, 16% in the 80 mg, 100 mg and placebo groups, respectively, and generally mild nausea that occurred at rates of 22%, 19% and 13% in the 80 mg, 100 mg and placebo arms, respectively.
+Approximately 50% of the diarrhea AEs were described as "worsening of preexisting diarrhea" or "intermittent/loose stool(s)"; no episodes of severe diarrhea were reported.
+The median duration of diarrhea was approximately 15-20 days, independent of resmetirom dose.